JJJ/chelsea/README.md

 You want all the power and flexibility of WordPress, but you do not want the entire set of user-facing features that it comes bundled with.

+You are familiar with WordPress, and like it, and would totally build your next big thing with it – if only it weren't so bloated or slow or old or whatever other bad things people say about it.

+With Chelsea, now you can! 🥫

 ## Includes

 By default, Chelsea includes support for: